varughese/megabus-ticket-finder/README.md

 It is still under development, so stay tuned!
 This is for educational purposes.

 ## Note:
-Took down the deployed web app for now to avoid getting in trouble with Megabus.
-#### Here is a web app I really quickly hacked together: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/) (took down for now)
+T#### Here is a web app I really quickly hacked together with React: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/)

 ## How to Use
 If you would like to use this with Node, you can!